tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 hide, show or move them), first lock the screen, then make the changes, then unlock the screen:

 	lock screen
 	hide image 1
 	show image 3
 	unlock screen with visual effect "wipe right"

 To choose a QuickTime effect using the effect chooser dialog use:

 	answer effect
 	-- store the visual effect as a custom property set the cEffect of this stack to it

 Then:

 	visual effect (the cEffect of this stack) go next card

-For more information on visual effects, see the **visual effect** command in the *LiveCode Dictionary*.
+For more information on visual effects, see the **visual effect** command in the *Dictionary*.
 To try out the different visual effects available in an interactive format see the [Multimedia Workshop](http://www.runrev.com/developers/exploring-revolution/ multimedia/)

 ## Creating Custom Skins

-In addition to its support for system native controls, LiveCode allows you the ability to create an entirely custom look, or skin, for your application.
+In addition to its support for system native controls, the IDE allows you the ability to create an entirely custom look, or skin, for your application.
 All of the built-in elements can be replaced with themed graphics allowing you to create rich multimedia.
-For example, LiveCode buttons support "icons" of unlimited size which can be used to replace the native appearance of a button entirely.
+For example, buttons support "icons" of unlimited size which can be used to replace the native appearance of a button entirely.
 Windows can be irregularly shaped and even contain holes and alpha mask (variable) transparency.
-All of LiveCode's objects support a variety of transfer modes or inks.
+All of objects support a variety of transfer modes or inks.
 Stacks can take over the entire screen or be displayed with a backdrop.

 ### Custom Themed Buttons